Xanthan Gum Substitutes: Here’s Everything You Need To Know

 To do this:

-- Use 4 tablespoons of water for every 1 tablespoon of flakes or powder.
+• Use four tablespoons of water for every one tablespoon of flakes or powder.

 7. Ground Flax Seeds And Water

-Flax seeds behave a lot like chia seeds when you soak them in water.
-They will add essential nutrients to your recipe too – which is a fantastic side benefit.
+Flax seeds behave much like chia seeds when you soak them in water.
+They will also add essential nutrients to your recipe – which is a fantastic side benefit.

-You’ll need to grind them up before you use them (or just buy them already ground).
-Use them in place of xanthan gum in a 1:1 ratio and mix with 2 parts of hot water for 1 part flax seeds.
+You’ll need to grind them up before you use them (or buy them already ground).
+Use them in place of xanthan gum in a 1:1 ratio and mix with two parts of hot water for 1 part flax seeds.

 8. Egg Whites